Korean sandlance: Description

 The Korean sandlance has an elongate body which has no scales, scutes or spines.
 Its dorsal and anal fins are placed well back on the body towards the caudal fin, and they both have around 20 fin rays.
 There is no pelvic girdle or pelvic fins.
 The pectoral fin has 9 rays and the caudal fin has 13 main rays, 11 of which are branched.
-There is a broken ring arund the eye.
+There is a broken ring around the eye.
 In males the premaxilla has teeth but not in females.
 There are around 29 pairs of pleural ribs, but there are no epipleurals, the vertebrae number roughly 55 to 57.
 The hypural plate is split into upper and lower halves, on most other members of the suborder, the other exception being the sticklebacks in the genus Gasterosteus the hypural plate is fused.
 This species has a maximum published total length of 10 cm.
 The smeitransparent head and body are reddish-yellow in colour marked with small black spot, these are larger around the front of the lower jaw and on the lower gill membrane.
 The fins are all semi-transparent and the membranes of dorsal and anal fins have small black melanophores.